masonmedia/jl_swup/README.md

 ## A note on caching

-Decentral's Dreamhost and/or Cloudflare services make use of (or have enabled) hard caching.
+Decentral's Dreamhost and/or Cloudflare services make use of (or have enabled) **hard caching**.
 This causes updates to jaxx.io to generally not be viewable unless you/a user does a hard reload, or clears their cache.

-To avoid this, I started a practice of adding/updating a random string to the css file in the header.php which breaks the hard caching and enables changes:
+To avoid this, I started a practice of adding/updating a random string to the css file in the header.php **with every update to the site**.
+This breaks the cache and more easily allows changes to be viewed without page refresh:

 i.e. `<link rel="stylesheet" href="/assets/css/main.css?=21">`